warrendeleon/rn-warrendeleon/docs/planning/stories/US-009-internationalization.md

 - **Polish (pl)**: Casual tone with personality
 - **Tagalog (tl)**: Mixed formal/casual approach

 The app automatically detects the device language and falls back to English if the device language isn't supported.
-Language switching works seamlessly through the Settings screen.
+Language switching works smoothly through the Settings screen.

 All 170 tests pass, including 4 locale parity tests confirming all languages have matching translation keys.